A comprehensive audit of my lifestyle

 A. Mindful Walkthrough

 Walk through your daily routine in your head and look for places that need improvement.
 Do you wake up on time?
 Do you have a morning routine?
-Do you waste time deciding what to eat for breakfast?
-Are you using the most efficient commute, and maximizing transit time?
+Do you waste precious minutes deciding what to eat for breakfast?
+Are you using the most efficient commute, maximizing your time in transit, etc?

 Fast forward to work or school.
 Are there physical discomforts?
 Do you have all the tools you need?
 Are there colleagues or individuals who cause friction, or with whom you need to communicate more?
 Do you ask for help when necessary?
 Do you know when to stay silent?
 Is there unproductive time during meetings, classes, or projects?
 Do you take care of yourself during the day?